 Effective April 1, 2016, all bottom contact fishing for prawn, shrimp, crab and groundfish (includes halibut) for FSC purposes was closed in the nine glass sponge reef areas in the Strait of Georgia and Howe Sound.
-An overview map of locations of the fishing closures is provided in Appendix 10 of the Integrated Fishery Management Plan.
+An overview map of locations of the fishing closures is provided in Appendix 11.